Potsus/apotts.me/README.md

 - API_KEY: our amplify api key
 - AMPLIFY_IMAGENAME: a name for the instance in amplify, consider changing it for prod or to differentiate between instances

+#### Attaching to an instance
+list all running docker instances with `docker ps` list all images using `docker images`

+you can attach to the stdout of a container using `docker attach` you can get a terminal in a running instance using `docker exec -it <container name> bash` where bash is the command to run on the container

 ### Nginx
 config files in the container are located in `/etc/nginx/` log files are at `/var/log/nginx/`